 Chelsea Ritter, Class of 2014

 Chelsea earned her Ph.D. in School Psychology at the University of Cincinnati in 2019.
 In her first year at UC, Chelsea implemented academic and behavioral interventions to Kindergarteners in urban schools and engaged in five different research projects with faculty and peers, working towards her goal to conduct research and teach psychology at a Research I university.
 While at Marymount, Chelsea started as a communications major, but changed to Psychology after taking PSY 101.
 Chelsea was a member of the Honors program and worked with Dr. Stacy Lopresti-Goodman as a research assistant.
 Her work with Dr. Lopresti-Goodman led to a publication and a desire to pursue research as a career choice.
-Chelsea's advice for current MU students is to be open to all opportunities and experiences.
+Chelsea’s advice for current MU students is to be open to all opportunities and experiences.
 In Chelsea’s own words: “I love what I am doing.
 I know that I am doing the right thing with my life and the experiences I am getting are incredible.
 All of these experiences and skills that I have are because of professors at Marymount who took the time to talk to me inside and outside of class and write detailed feedback on all of my assignments.
-I cannot stress enough that Marymount prepared me so much for this Ph.D. program.”
+I cannot stress enough that Marymount prepared me so much for my Ph.D. program.”
+Chelsea current works as a School Psychologist in Colorado and is an Adjunct Professor at the University of Alabama.

 Emilia Larach, Class of 2015

-Emilia's experiences studying overseas informed the topic of her honors thesis, which investigated the extent to which study abroad participation was associated with a student's self-identification as a member of the global community, and how this correlated with the dimensions of global citizenship.
-Emilia's research utilized psychological and sociological theories to explore the role of universities, and the need for "lived experiences of otherness", during the developmental period of emerging adulthood.
-Following graduation, Emilia presented her honors research at NAFSA's national conference for international education in Boston, MA.
+Emilia’s experiences studying overseas informed the topic of her honors thesis, which investigated the extent to which study abroad participation was associated with a student’s self-identification as a member of the global community, and how this correlated with the dimensions of global citizenship.
+Emilia’s research utilized psychological and sociological theories to explore the role of universities, and the need for “lived experiences of otherness”, during the developmental period of emerging adulthood.
+Following graduation, Emilia presented her honors research at NAFSA’s national conference for international education in Boston, MA.
 Emilia recently completed her Ed.M. in Prevention Science and Practice from Harvard University, where she studied acculturation and student development during the study abroad re-entry transition.
-Emilia currently works at Northeastern Univeristy's Global Experience Office as their mobility coordinator.
-In this role, she provides visa guidance and support to students and faculty traveling abroad, and is able to utilize her research to improve current practices and enhance office programming.
+Emilia currently works as an Academic Advisor at EducationUSA in Barcelona, Spain supporting students studying abroad, and is able to utilize her research to improve current practices and enhance office programming.